IBM-Cloud/terraform-provider-ibm/website/docs/d/api_gateway.html.markdown

 ## Attribute reference
 Review the output parameters that you can access after your resource is created.

-- `endpoints`-List of API Gateway endpoints-A list of API Gateway endpoints that are associated with the service instance.
+- `endpoints`- (List) A list of API Gateway endpoints that are associated with the service instance.
 	- `alias_url` - (String) The alias URL of an endpoint.
 	- `base_path` - (String) The base path of the endpoint.
 	- `endpoint_id` - (String) The ID of the endpoint.